Employer Insights

 First, in order to receive overtime an employee must pass the salary level test.
 However, passing this test alone does not classify an employee as exempt.
 Only those employees who pass the salary level test and meet the criteria below of either an executive, administrative, or professional employee are exempt from overtime.

-Before July 1st, 2024 $107,432 / year (including at least $684 / week on salary or fee basis)
+For highly compensated employees, the threshold remains at $107,432 / year (including at least $684 / week on salary or fee basis).

 Executive, Administrative, and Professional Employees Exemptions